sgeos/sgeos.github.io/_drafts/phoenix-as-a-service-on-freebsd.markdown

 {% endhighlight %}

 Fix permissions if you want to be able to run as any user.
-This has security implications.
+This may have security implications.
-It may make more sense to point the script at the development release if it is being used as a development convenience.

 {% highlight sh %}
 chmod 755 $INSTALL_DIR/$PROJECT/bin/$PROJECT